gurdalertek/SwapGasFees/README.md

 ## Suggested Technology Stack

-For the backend, the above data extraction tools can be tested, and the one that provides the fastest and most reliable results can be selected.
+* For the **backend**, the above data extraction tools can be tested, and the one that provides the fastest and most reliable results can be selected.

-For the frontend, the easiest thing to do would be to fork the Uniswap front-end code and do modifications on that.
+* For the **frontend**, the easiest thing to do would be to fork the Uniswap front-end code and do modifications on that.

-For visualizations, as mentioned earlier, the most suitable library is thought to be [D3.js](https://d3js.org/).
+* For **visualizations**, as mentioned earlier, the most suitable library is thought to be [D3.js](https://d3js.org/).
 The [D3 Visualization Gallery](https://observablehq.com/@d3/gallery) at [Observable HQ](https://observablehq.com/@d3/) provides source codes for all the essential charts, that can be used in the SwapGasFees app.